-An alternative to manually analyzing variable usage is to use the MIPSpro Auto-Parallelizing Option (APO).
-This optional software package analyzes loops for data dependence.
-If the APO software determines that a loop is data-independent, it automatically inserts the required compiler directives.
+An alternative to manually analyzing variable usage is to use the MIPSpro Automatic Parallelization Option.
+This optional software package is a Fortran preprocessor that analyzes loops for data dependence.
+If the MIPSpro

+Automatic Parallelization Option software determines that a loop is data-independent, it automatically inserts the required compiler directives.
 If it cannot determine if the loop is independent, it produces a listing file detailing where the problems lie.
-For more information on APO, see Chapter 9, page 213.